 Temporary use spare tires are for emergency use only.
 With these tires, do not drive more than 50 mph (80 km/h).
 Temporary-use spare tires have limited tread life.
-When two or more tread wear indicators appear in adjacent grooves, the temporary use spare tire needs to be replaced.
-Be sure to follow the warnings which apply to your spare.
+When the tread is worn to the tread wear indicators, the temporary use spare tire needs to be replaced.
+Be sure to follow the warnings, which apply to your spare.
 Failure to do so could result in spare tire failure and loss of vehicle control.
 Do not install a wheel cover or attempt to mount a conventional tire on the compact spare wheel, since the wheel is designed specifically for the compact spare.